 Derivative fair values are determined primarily via method (1).
 Financing and leasing assets held for sale fair values are determined largely via methods (1) and (2), while the fair value of retained interests in securitizations and net employee benefit obligations are determined largely via method (3).
-See Notes 10, 6, and 16 for additional information regarding derivative financial instruments, retained interests in securitizations and employee benefit obligations.
-Excluding home lending, Financing and leasing assets held for sale totaled \$1,260.2 million at December 31, 2007.
+See Notes 10, 6, and 16 for additional information regarding derivative financial instruments, retained interests in securitizations and leasing assets held for sale totaled \$1,260.2 million at December 31, 2007.
 A hypothetical 10% fluctuation in value of financing and leasing assets held for sale equates to \$0.41 in earnings per share.

 We value home lending assets classified as held for sale at the lower of cost or estimated fair value (LOCOM), with current period earnings charged to the extent carrying value exceeds estimated fair value.
 In the second quarter of 2007, as described in Home Lending Business - Significant 2007 Events and Actions, we transferred our entire portfolio of home lending assets from assets held for investment to assets held for sale.
 In the third quarter of 2007, we transferred approximately \$9.7 billion of home lending receivables from assets held for sale to assets held for investment.
 These assets were transferred at LOCOM at the September 30, 2007 transfer date.
 Under held for investment accounting these loans will not be subject to LOCOM accounting prospectively.
-The estimated fair value for approximately 78% of the \$9.7 billion transferred to assets held for investment was based upon market prices for similar assets sold, with the remaining 22% based upon estimated fair value developed from discounted cash flow models.
+The estimated fair value for approximately 78% of the \$9.7 billion transferred to assets held for discounted cash flow models.
 At December 31, 2007, approximately \$490 million of home lending manufactured housing loans remain classified in held for sale, subject to prospective LOCOM accounting.